-- Good - 80% or higher.
+- Doing good - 80% or higher.
 It's highly unlikely for any team to score 100%.
 Even in the perfect role there are usually always some areas of improvement.
 If your score is exceeding 80% then generally speaking things are looking good.
 But do check your lowest score (the line graph).
 This may point to problems with a small number of the team.

 Reading the Analysis graph

 Here's an example analysis graph with some items for thought and consideration.

 First of all consider the 4C model 4 key areas.

 - Cognitive - all about how well people understand the company mission, needs of its customers and their own and other teams roles in achieving this.